 Unless you are riding a 1942 Harley-Davidson® XA (the only shaft drive Harley-Davidson ever made), you need to inspect your drive system.

 Chains and belts wear and need replacing over time.
-Make sure that a drive chain is cleaned and oiled and that the chain alignment is up to spec.
+Ensure that a drive chain is cleaned and oiled and that the chain alignment is up to spec.

-If you have a belt, make sure your drive belt tension matches the specifications outlined in your service manual and inspect the belt for cracks.
+If you have a belt, ensure your drive belt tension matches the specifications outlined in your motorcycle Owner’s manual and inspect the belt for cracks.

-Flat tires can quickly ruin an otherwise great day, but not quite as fast as losing control out on the road.
-This is why it’s crucial to inspect your bike where the rubber truly meets the road.
+Flat tires can quickly ruin an otherwise great day, but losing control on the road is a bit slower.
+This is why inspecting your bike where the rubber truly meets the road is crucial.

-Ensure your tires are holding air at the proper tire pressure.
+Ensure your tires are holding air at the proper tire pressure, and if not using paddock stands during winter storage, ensure your tires haven’t developed flat spots or cracks.

 There’s nothing worse than having to drill out a bolt and go through the process of rethreading or sizing a piece because you overtightened or lost a part on the road.